-Our staff members are based in each residential area.
-Some respond to calls from a central campus location.
-Custodial Staff can be found on every floor of residence halls several times a day.
-Custodians assigned to the apartments work in public areas or clubhouses only.
-Maintenance staff, whether areabased or from the central location, will only be on floors when responding to work orders and emergencies, conducting walk-through checks or participating in tours.
+Some of our staff are based in each individual residential area.
+Some staff respond to calls by traveling from a central campus location.
+Our custodial staff can be seen on every floor of residence halls several times a day.
+Custodians assigned to apartments work in the public areas or clubhouses only.
+Maintenance staff, whether area-based or from our central staff location, will only be on floors when responding to work orders and emergencies, conducting walk through/checks, or participating in tours.